barundel/wiki.evilplanet.com/wiki/Main_Page.md

 We hope you enjoy our site.
 As you may know, wiki-sites are at their best when everyone pitches in to create a great resource.
 Play nicely and this'll be a great resource for Evil Genius fans.

+### Testing

+Please use your personal user pages and their talk pages to practise using wiki code.
+You'll need to sign up before you can do this.